 According to Bintz, directors are committed to classical.
 “We feel we would no longer be contributing anything special to the local music scene if we (pursue “pop” performers),” he says.
 “You can’t chase away the purists… That has been the downfall of other civic music organizations around the country.”

-With carefully chosen concerts, an upswing in donations, continued adherence to the 1920s subscription-only policy (occasionally, turnbacks are available at the door), and no media advertising but a devoted person-to-person volunteer sales staff, Brown County Civic Music maintains enough cash flow to demonstrate that serious live music remains viable.
+With carefully chosen concerts, an upswing in donations, no media advertising but a devoted person-to-person volunteer sales staff, Brown County Civic Music maintains enough cash flow to demonstrate that serious live music remains viable.

 As a story of boosterism, entertainment economics, and commitment, it’s familiar across Northeast Wisconsin, whether today’s fine arts presenters trace direct lineage to the “organized audience” movement or not.